danwithabox/eslint-entree/src/eslint-sample-js/readme.md

 ## Browsing the code

-I recommend using the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) VSCode extension to browse these files without having to clone the repo.
+I recommend using the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension to inspect these files with the full power of VSCode, without having to clone the repo.